 When you notice them beginning to make up words to reference things around them, it’s time to step in and start teaching them the right words for things.

 The good news is there are literally dozens of ways you could help improve your child’s vocabulary.
 For the purposes of this article, we’ll look at seven of them.

-Cheryl continues, “Whatever he learned at daycare, games for example, I would ask him to teach me.”
-Make sure to ask question so that he has to use his words to explain.
-Give them the time they need to get their words out and if they made mistakes, make sure to wait until after they’ve answered before repeating the answer back to them, like you’re trying to make sure you understood.
-Jumping in to correct them as they are talking might chip away at their self esteem and make them less likely to want try again.
+Cheryl continues, “Whatever he learned at daycare, games, for example, I would ask him to teach me.”
+Make sure to ask a question so that he has to use his words to explain.
+Give them the time they need to get their words out and if they made mistakes, make sure to wait until after they’ve answered before repeating the answer back to them like you’re trying to make sure you understood.
+Jumping in to correct them as they are talking might chip away at their self-esteem and make them less likely to want to try again.